yesgee/socialights/final-report.md

 ### Scope for improvement

- In the project, we implemented only the quiz game, but we also keep the possibility to add more game types later.
-We also limit ourselves to one coffee room and there is scope to make it work between multiple coffee rooms.
+In the project, we implemented only the quiz game, but we kept the possibility open to add more game types later.
+We limited outselves to one coffee room, but as the game is very dynamically implemented, it can be easily adjusted to work with multiple coffee rooms.

 ### Other results
 > Discussion of all other project results, not included in the evaluated goals.